Privacy Policy

 - SQLite database —

-~/Library/Application Support/Dryx/— Contains scan history, behavioral baselines, drift records, monitoring events, Skill Shield analysis log, findings, and bookmarks.
+~/Library/Application Support/Dryx/— Contains inspection history, behavioral baselines, drift records, monitoring events, Skill Shield analysis log, findings, and bookmarks.
 This database is the single canonical store for all Dryx-generated data. - UserDefaults — Standard macOS preferences storage — Contains appearance settings, filter states, monitoring/Context Shield enable state, and UI preferences.

 - Security-scoped bookmarks — Stored by macOS to remember folders you granted access to via the system file picker (NSOpenPanel).
 You can revoke access at any time by removing bookmarks in the app.